 In order to improve the experience I wanted to first understand what is the current user journey when interacting with emails.
 What are the extra unnecessary steps that could be removed to simplify the experience?
 What steps in the journey could be automated based on the user's behavior and habits?

 One of the challenges was to think of ways to reduce the amount of emails people get every day.
-This made we wonder what if all these emails could be intelligently grouped into fewer smarter emails that contain all the information about a single order, event, trip etc?
-So-called streamlined emails.
+This made we wonder what if all these emails could be intelligently grouped into fewer smarter emails that contain all the information about a single order, event, trip... you name it?
+I called them streamlined emails.

 Emails contain a huge amount of data.